Dream2Real: Zero-Shot 3D Object Rearrangement with Vision-Language Models: Discussion

 \section{Discussion}

-\textbf{Limitations}. \textbf{(1)} Low-tolerance tasks like insertion would be challenging for this method, as sampling high-resolution poses is computationally expensive. \textbf{(2)} Running time is a limitation of the current implementation of our framework.
+\textbf{Limitations and future work}. \textbf{(1)} Low-tolerance tasks like insertion would require sampling poses more densely, which is computationally expensive. \textbf{(2)} Running time is a limitation of the current implementation of our framework.
 Scanning the scene (e.g. when the robot first observes a new room) takes 3-5 minutes.
 This can be reduced in future work using sparse NeRFs \cite{pixelnerf} or generative image-to-3D methods \cite{realfusion,zero1to3}.
 After the user instruction is received, it currently takes approximately 6 minutes to render, check and score all the poses.
-In future work, sampling object poses iteratively rather than from a grid would make this more time-efficient, as will better parallelising the computations. \textbf{(3)} As shown in prior research \cite{negclip}, CLIP can exhibit bag-of-words behaviour, i.e. CLIP performs poorly on goal captions where the order of words matters.
+In future work this can be sped up with an iterative coarse-to-fine approach: sampling poses sparsely at first, and then more densely in the higher-scoring regions. \textbf{(3)} As shown in prior research \cite{negclip}, CLIP can exhibit bag-of-words behaviour, i.e. CLIP performs poorly on goal captions where the order of words matters.
 E.g. \textit{``a fork to the left of a knife''} often places the knife to the left of the fork instead.
-However, as shown empirically, CLIP performs well on several useful everyday tasks and even complex spatial relations.
+However, as shown empirically, CLIP performs well on several useful tasks and even complex spatial relations.
 As VLMs improve in the future, this limitation will be less significant.
+To further improve the robustness of CLIP scoring, in future work arrangements could be rendered from multiple views, and the CLIP scores aggregated from different perspectives.

 \textbf{Conclusions}.
 We show for the first time how 2D VLMs can be used to perform language-conditioned 3D object rearrangement zero-shot, without needing to collect any example arrangements.
-This opens many promising avenues for future work, such as iteratively optimising object poses with respect to the VLM score, rendering-and-scoring from multiple views, and addressing multi-stage tasks.
-Encouraging results show that our method Dream2Real is applicable to everyday rearrangement tasks, can understand complex multi-object relations, and is robust to distractors.
-Direct comparisons show that our method out-performs prior work on tabletop rearrangement by using VLMs in an evaluative manner.
+Encouraging results show that our method Dream2Real can complete everyday rearrangement tasks, understands complex multi-object relations, and is robust to distractors.
+While prior work \cite{dallebot} uses VLMs to \textit{generate} goal images, our approach uses VLMs to \textit{evaluate} candidate images.
+This improves performance in tabletop experiments and unlocks the use of 2D VLMs for 3D tasks.